Dawn Setford (Mary Francis Whiteman) is Mohawk, Bear Clan whose familial territory is St.Regis/Akwesasne.

 work and education

-Dawn actively volunteers for the National Indigenous Survivors of Child Welfare Network committee as the creator of their logo, website and graphic designs.
-Past web and graphic design work includes Century 21 Central America, All Image Promotions, Congress of Aboriginal Peoples, the Grey Bruce Aboriginal Qimmiq Team and 15 years serving the veterinary industry.
+Dawn actively volunteers for the Sixties Scoop Network / National Indigenous Survivors of Child Welfare Network committee as the creator of their logo, website and graphic designs.
+Past web and graphic design work includes Century 21 Central America, All Image Promotions, Congress of Aboriginal Peoples (Walking In Her Moccasins), the Grey Bruce Aboriginal Qimmiq Team and 15 years serving the veterinary industry.

 Dawn is a member of the First Nations, Métis, and Inuit Educators Association of Ontario, she is a regular contributor to Aboriginal Women’s Economic Quarterly Indigenous, Spirit Magazine (Indigenous & Northern Affairs Canada) and works retail spaces and the powwow trail to market, educate and promote the hand made works of fine Indigenous artisans.